5 Ways To Maximize Your Capital One Venture Miles

 Yesterday we covered the new partnership between Capital One and hotels.com that allows Capital One Venture cardholders to earn 10x miles on bookings made at hotels.com/venture.
 This is a great deal and one I am excited to take advantage of.
 Capital One Venture Miles are important when it comes to putting together a points & miles redemption strategy, as they can cover the cost of a number of expenses traditional points and miles cannot.

 The Capital One Venture Rewards credit cards are some of our favorite credit cards and ones that should be in every thrifty traveler’s wallet.
 I use the Capital One Venture Rewards card all the time for travel-related expenses that can’t be covered by typical points and miles programs.
-Get more information about this card and other travel rewards cards here.
+Click Here to get more information about the Capital One Venture Card.

 Venture miles are extremely flexible and offer a great method for cutting down on your travel costs.
 Below is a list of our 5 favorite ways to use them.